Home About Jay McMullan Portfolios Order Prints Seminars and Publications

 My first digital camera was a Fuji Finepix S7000.

 Digital imaging was just around the corner and I did not welcome it wholeheartedly.
 I was a film guy.
-I knew film and I was good with film but digital imaging (I refuse to call it photography still to this day) was not going away.
-My first digital camera was relatively inexpensive.
-It was a Fuji Finepix 7000 with a 12mp sensor and a fixed lens.
+I knew film and I was good with film but digital imaging was not going away.
+I wanted to step lightly into the digital world at first so, my first digital camera was relatively inexpensive.
+It was a Fuji Finepix 7000 with a 12mp sensor, which was very good for the time, and a fixed lens.
 I shot a lot of great images with that camera.
 Super expensive cameras are great but I have always told people that they can shoot great photos with an inexpensive camera.
 The most important thing is to learn about exposure and composition.
 I am a guitar player and the same thing goes for guitars.
-You can spend literally thousands of dollars for a guitar but there are much less expensive guitars that sound just as good as one that it many times the cost.
+You can spend literally thousands of dollars for a guitar but there are much less expensive guitars that sound just as good as one that is many times the cost.

-After bumping my Fuji camera a little too hard one day, I did some damage to the sensor so I decided to get a decent DSLR.
+After bumping my Fuji camera a little too hard one day, I did some damage to the sensor so I decided to get a Nikon cropped sensor DSLR.
 I decided on the Nikon D 5200.
-Without making a living at photography, I could not justify the cost of the more expensive Nikons and the D5200 with its 24mp sensor would work for me.
+The D5200 has a 24mp sensor and takes great photos.
+Many of the photographs you see here on my website were taken with that camera.

 Toyo VX 125 view camera